Akashboddu/Akashboddu/README.md

 # 👋 Hi, I'm Akash Varma

-I'm a third-year B.Tech student at **MLR Institute of Technology**, with a strong foundation in AI, programming, and web development.
+I'm a final year B.Tech student at **MLR Institute of Technology**, with a strong foundation in AI, programming, and web development.
 I'm passionate about building intelligent systems and web applications that solve real-world problems.

 ---